 String inverters go on a wall, and all the solar panels connect to it.
 Microinverters go on the back of, or underneath/beside, each solar panel.

 There's also a third option - 'power optimizers'.
-These are a hybrid between the two.
-An optimiser system has both a string inverter on the wall and optimisers on each panel.
+These are a hybrid of the two.
+An optimizer system has both a string inverter on the wall and optimizers beneath each panel - or just some of the panels.